Directory of Academic Partners taking Graduate Students

 COVID-19 Disability Survey, Interim Report & Full Report

-All Canadians who identify as having a disability—such as physical, cognitive or sensory— or having a child or family member living with a disability in their household are asked to share their unique experiences and concerns while navigating COVID-19.
+All Canadians who identify as having a disability—such as physical, cognitive or sensory— or having a child or family member living with a disability in their household were asked to share their unique experiences and concerns while navigating COVID-19.

 For the press release CLICK HERE